arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/three/index.md

 After making the changes to the AWS-Auth ConfigMap, the development team complains that they are not able to run any pods on the new managed nodegroup.
 Sam checks the Kubernetes events and logs, but does not find any obvious errors or issues.
 The EKS cluster status also appears to be healthy.

 As time passes, Sam notices that the new worker node is transitioning to the **NotReady** state, indicating that they are unable to reach the cluster and participate in the workload.
+As time passes, Sam notices that the new worker node is transitioning to the **NotReady** state, indicating that they are unable to reach the cluster and participate in the workload.

 Can you help Sam identify the root cause of the worker node issue and suggest the necessary steps to resolve the problem, so the new nodes can successfully join the EKS cluster?